pradhanhitesh/pradhanhitesh.github.io/README.md

 # pradhanhitesh.github.io
-Last updated on: 2024-03-12 18:44:16
+Site last updated on: 2024-03-13 10:16:07

-Last fact: Typically the human brain is 2% of the total body weight, although it consumes 20% of its total energy and oxygen intake
+Last fact: The constant exposure to electronic devices such as smartphones would negatively affect 140 proteins in the brain due to electromagnetic frequencies which can cause synaptic pruning.

 I would like to thanks <a href="https://freefrontend.com/">FreeFrontend</a> for providing the template for my porfolio website.

 The website is underconstruction and I am planning to few more things slowly but steadily.